Are you looking to practice law? You're looking for UB.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting that jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners website.

 At the UB School of Law, you can earn one of several degrees: a juris doctor (J.D.), a master of laws in taxation or a master of laws in the Law of the United States (LOTUS).
 The School of Law also offers a certificate in estate planning and a post-J.D. certificate in family law.
-If you're a current undergraduate student at UB, you may be eligible for early-admit or auto-admit programs.
-If you already have a J.D., you may apply as a nondegree-seeking student.